webplatform/docs/apis/timing/properties/memory/index.md

  See the [WebKit Patch](https://bugs.webkit.org/attachment.cgi?id=154876&action=prettypatch) for how the quantized values are exposed.
 The tests in particular help explain how it works.

 -   [WebKit bug](https://bugs.webkit.org/show_bug.cgi?id=86636)

-## Attribution

-*This article contains content originally from external sources.*

-Portions of this content come from the Microsoft Developer Network.